patricklafrance/wmfnext-shell/README.md

 ### Use the event bus

 💡 Our third take is that a federated application should feel homogenous.
-Different parts of a federation application should communicate with each others and react to changes happening outside of their boundaries.
+Different parts of a federation application should have the ability to communicate with each others and react to changes happening outside of their boundaries.

 To enable a loosely coupled communication between the parts of the application, the shell offer a basic implementation of a pub/sub mecanism called the event bus.